Have you ever heard a doctor say, “We’ll set a standing order for your blood work” and felt a little lost?

 How They’re Different From a Regular Prescription

 A regular prescription is an individualized instruction that a clinician writes for a particular patient at a specific time.
-In real terms, a standing order, on the other hand, is a generalized protocol that applies to a group of patients who share certain clinical characteristics.
-Consider this: imagine a dentist’s standing order that says, “All adults over 50 with a history of gum disease should receive a periodontal cleaning every six months. ” No new note is needed each time; the dentist just follows the protocol It's one of those things that adds up..
+Now, a standing order, on the other hand, is a generalized protocol that applies to a group of patients who share certain clinical characteristics.
+Imagine a dentist’s standing order that says, “All adults over 50 with a history of gum disease should receive a periodontal cleaning every six months.”
+No new note is needed each time; the dentist just follows the protocol.

 Why It Matters / Why People Care